-What is mean by the term "amenities"?
-Amenities include the basic services that everyone uses (groceries, gas, dry cleaner, etc.), recreational and cultural opportunities, and access to services and recreation of the island.
+What is meant by the term "amenities"?
+Amenities include the basic services that everyone uses (groceries, gas, dry cleaner, etc.), recreational and cultural opportunities, and access to services and recreation off the island.

-The challenge with amenities, particularly when viewed from a 20-year perspective is that the expected quality of amenities always rises.
-Jones of these changing expectations are simply stylistic.
-Others, however, represent substantive improvements that people want in safety, energy efficiency, cost, design, time savings, or choice of experience.
+The challenge with amenities, particularly when viewed from a 20-year perspective is twofold: One, the expected quality of amenities always rises.
+Some of these changing expectations are simply stylistic.
+Others, however, represent substantive improvements that people want in safety.